nwjs/node/doc/api/fs.md

 A `FileHandle` object is a wrapper for a numeric file descriptor.
-Instances of `FileHandle` are distinct from numeric file descriptors in that, if the `FileHandle` is not explicitly closed using the `filehandle.close()` method, they will automatically close the file descriptor and will emit a process warning, thereby helping to prevent memory leaks.
+Instances of `FileHandle` are distinct from numeric file descriptors in that they provide an object oriented API for working with files.

+If a `FileHandle` is not closed using the `filehandle.close()` method, it might automatically close the file descriptor and will emit a process warning, thereby helping to prevent memory leaks.
+Please do not rely on this behavior in your code because it is unreliable and your file may not be closed.
+Instead, always explicitly close `FileHandle`s.
+Node.js may change this behavior in the future.

 Instances of the `FileHandle` object are created internally by the `fsPromises.open()` method.